cra/datatalks-de-zoomcamp-2025q1/hw1/README.md

 ```

 Furthermore, there are 2 routes with negative length, that _technically_ also fall under "up to 1 mile".
+Further probing yields that we don't need to drop invalid entries.

 Trips happened before or after 'October 2019':